greysAcademicCode/i-v-vs-time-taker/README.md

 i-v-vs-time-taker
 =================

 This project contains a graphical user interface for controlling a keithley 2400 sourcemeter, useful for investigating transient events in I-V sweeps of solar cells.
 This tool can produce data files that contain current and voltage measurements as a function of time sampled at ~200Hz (as fast as I can currently get the Keithley to go) during an I-V sweep measaurement.
-Such 'high speed' data sampling can be used to intelligently advance the sweep once a steady state has been reached at each sweep point.
+Such 'high speed' data sampling can be used to intelligently advance the sweep once a steady state has been reached at each point in the sweep.
 This prevents over-estimation of the current in solar cells with large RC constants such as certian perovskite cell architectures.

 Two other projects accompany this project:
 - batch-i-v-analysis